centillionplus/dcydr/_PRESS-RELEASE.md

   > Help groups come to concensus on what activity to do (what movie to see, what restaurant to go to, etc.)

 ## Problem ##
+  > Everyone is indecisive and it takes a long time to make a decision.
   > No one voices their opinion when gathered in a group.
     > You therefore never know how people feel about any particular option.
   > Way to make sure all participants opinions are heard/weighed.